Photos courtesy of Haq Nawaz

 Don’t let its unassuming storefront fool you.
 The 1,975-square-foot store is packed to the brim with Pakistani, Indian and Arab groceries and a steady flow of regular customers of many ethnicities.
 Whether they drove two hours to get there or popped in from just around the corner, they often stay to chat with each other and the staff.

 “And pickles—we can’t keep up with the demand for pickles,” he noted.
-On the right, we passed jars of tahini, the sesame paste used in many Arabic dishes, and cans of hummus, and other Middle Eastern basics.
+On the right, we passed jars of tahini, the sesame paste used in many Arabic dishes, cans of hummus and other Middle Eastern basics.

-We passed freezers that line the north wall from the front windows to the surprisingly spacious and shiny clean butcher’s station in the back.
-Frozen falafels and sambousa, okra and other vegetables, and several stacks of frozen fish filled the shelves.
+Freezers line the north wall from the front windows to the surprisingly spacious and shiny clean butcher’s station in the back.
+Frozen falafels and sambousa, okra and other vegetables, and stacks of frozen fish filled the shelves.

 Lesson 1: Business is a service.